omnidotdev/template-react-native/README.md

 ## Bare Workflow

-If you want full native control over your project (a “bare” React Native project), you can use [Expo Prebuild](https://docs.expo.dev/workflow/continuous-native-generation/#usage):
+If you want full native control over your project (sometimes known as a "bare" React Native project), you can use [Expo Prebuild](https://docs.expo.dev/workflow/continuous-native-generation/#usage):

 ```
 bun expo prebuild